moveyourdigital/challenge-postcard-lorim-ipsum-blog/README.md

 # Next.js + Tailwind CSS Blog Challenge 🚀 &nbsp; ![easy](https://img.shields.io/badge/-Medium-yellow) ![time](https://img.shields.io/badge/%E2%8F%B0-3h-blue)

-The goal of this challenge is to provide a baseline for candidates to experience React, Next.js and Tailwind CSS environment whilst being able to validate technical and autonomy skills.
+The goal of this challenge is to provide a baseline for candidates to experience React, Next.js and Tailwind CSS environment while being able to validate technical and autonomy skills.

-There is a set of tasks that you need to perform in order to complete the challenge.
-Most of the them are simple changes in existing codebase, however as you advance in the challenge you will face more challenging tasks.
+There is a set of tasks you need to complete to finish the challenge.
+Most of them are simple changes to the existing code base, however as you progress through the challenge, you will face more challenging tasks.

-Please, take time to read the instructions bellow before you start.
+Please take the time to read the instructions below before starting.

 ## How?

-You'll be assigned to this challenge.
-You MUST fork this repository to your own space and then start developing these tasks.
-After finished, you should open a Pull Request.
+You will be assigned this challenge.
+You MUST fork this repository into your own space and then start developing these tasks.Once finished, you should open a Pull Request.

 ### Why?

-Beacause we will start a small Peer Code Review there.
-We will be able talk and understand a bit more of your process.
+Because we're going to start a little peer code review there.
+We will be able to talk and understand a little more about your process.
-The whole idea is for you and for us to understand if we're capable of communicate and collaborate together.
+The whole idea is for you and for us to understand if we are able to communicate and collaborate together.

 ## Criteria ✅

-- To each task you should assign, at least, one commit
+- For each task you must assign at least one commit
 - You should fork this repo to your own space and use GitHub (or GitLab, etc)
-- Do not merge your code to master, always open a pull request!
+- Do not merge your code into master, always open a pull request!
-- You can (and should) search solutions to help you complete your task
+- You can (and should) research solutions to help you complete your task
-- For each task we assign a number of points of a total of 30
+- For each task, we assign a number of points out of a total of 30
 - We will reduce 1 point for each day of delay 💣
-- You will be given 2 weeks to complete the challenge
+- You will have 2 weeks to complete the challenge
 - Last but not least: enjoy and have fun building your solution! 😀

-Anytime you have any question please reach out.
+Whenever you have any questions, get in touch.

 ## Technologies 📖

-We use [TypeScript](https://www.typescriptlang.org/) as our *lingua-franca* (kidding! 🙃) and this is the language used in this challenge and we expect you to write in TypeScript as well.
-If you don't know it, don't worry, it's very similar to JavaScript/ECMAScript but with `types` (which is awesome and saves us from some tedious time on debugging broken things!).
+We use [TypeScript](https://www.typescriptlang.org/) as our *lingua-franca* (just kidding! 🙃) and this is the language used in this challenge and we hope you'll write in TypeScript too.
+If you don't know it, don't worry, it's very similar to JavaScript/ECMAScript but with `types` (which is awesome and saves us some tedious time on debugging broken things!).

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app) which in turn uses [React](https://reactjs.org/) to render components.
-As CSS framework we choose [Tailwind CSS](https://tailwindcss.com/) for its versatility, good integration with existing ecossystem and pintegrated tools that help us develop faster.
+As a CSS framework we choose [Tailwind CSS](https://tailwindcss.com/) for its versatility, good integration with the existing ecosystem and integrated tools that help us to develop faster.

 ## The Gist ✨

-The objective is to have a new simple blog website using React which uses an existing API (provided by the customer).
+The objective is to have a new simple blog website using React that uses an existing API (provided by the customer).
-This new website should feature a simple header, inline summary of blog posts with a load more button and a simple footer with a copyright.
-We want this to be very clean, responsive to all common devices, fast and beautiful!
+This new site should feature a simple header, a summary of blog posts with a load more button, and a simple copyright footer.

 ## What is already in place 🔋

-- Fully functional Next.js app with all needed dependencies (except for the optional dependency on Task 5)
+- Fully functional Next.js application with all necessary dependencies (except for the optional dependency in Task 5)
 - Tailwind CSS already integrated
 - A functional API of lorem ipsum blog posts
-- All you need to start when you wish!
+- Everything you need to get started whenever you want!

 ## Tasks 🏁